-Ultimately, a Queen-size mattress is most suitable for individual sleepers who prefer some extra space, as well as couples who don’t mind a narrower fit.
-A King-size mattress, on the other hand, is ideal for couples who prefer extra space, as well as parents and pet owners.
+Ultimately, a Queen-size mattress is most suitable for individual sleepers who prefer some extra space and couples who don’t mind a narrower fit.
+A King-size mattress, on the other hand, is ideal for couples who prefer extra space or who often have kids and/or pets in the bed.

 Nonetheless, this decision is ultimately subjective.
 If you are unsure which size will work best, we recommend trying out both sizes in mattress stores, as well as participating in sleep trials that allow you to sleep on Queen- and King-size mattresses for longer periods of time and return the model that is least satisfactory for you and, if applicable, your sleep partner.